 04 Brick Eye

 This is Arturia Buchla Easel V through Sugar Bytes Wow2, four instances of Gigahertz Lossy, Chipcurusher, and Audio Damage Rough Rider.
-The full mix runs through Clouds (with the mix level under envelope follower control) and Supermassive.
+The full mix runs through Beads (with the mix level under envelope follower control) and Supermassive.

 05 Ten Heartbeats